 Since the publishing of Doran’s original article, a number of modest variations on the SMART framework have appeared, some of which have talked about SMARTER types of goals that are also:

 - Reviewed (or Rewarded)

 Career goals should be re-visited at least annually, and you should keep them in mind in your day-to-day activities.
-A good way to do so is to complement your goals with a specific action plan that covers what you want to achieve:
+A good way to do so is to complement your long term goals with a specific action plan that covers what you want to achieve: